chraibi/chraibi.github.io/_posts/2016-10-25-JuPedSim_getstarted.md

   (this initialization process takes place only for the first setup of the project.)
 - Start building the project --> click on `Build`.

 - `jpscore` has quit a lot of source files.
-Therefore, the compilation of the whole project takes some time ...
+Therefore, the compilation of the whole project takes some time (patience T__T)
 - In the directory inputfiles as well as in demos you can find some `inifiles` to start with.
 - You can edit the inifile to have more control over the simulation.
 The result of the simulation is in the file trajectories.xml.
+Make sure to read the online documentation [here](http://www.jupedsim.org/jpscore/2016-11-01-inifile).

 **Visualization of the results**